Add a slicer comparison

 In the toolbar, click Add Slicer Comparison.
 This can be found under Data Tools if you are editing a view such as a dashboard.

-In the Slicer Comparison dialog, confirm the Measure and Slicer Hierarchy that you want to use (in our example there is only one of each).
+In the Slicer Comparison dialog, confirm the Measure that you want to compare with different filtering (in our example there is only one).

-Specify the filtering Default Parameter Value for the slicer comparison.
-In this example, the orders are filtered by Accessories and Bikes.
+Specify the Slicer Parameter Values for each slicer that you added.
+In this example, the orders are filtered by the product values Accessories and Bikes.

 A new slicer measure is added to the metric set and can be seen in the Data Analysis Panel.
 The visualization is updated to show the newly added slicer measure for comparison.